jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 'Divide and conquer' ia a problem-solving approach that divides a complex problem into easier sub-problems. and then combines the solutions of these problems into a solution to the complex problem:

-- **Divide:** divide complex prroblem into easier smaller sub-problems.
+- **Divide:** Recursively divide complex problem into easier smaller sub-problems.

-- **Conquer:** Solve sub-problems independently with same algorithm or approach, recursively or iteratively.
+- **Conquer:** Recursively solve sub-problems with same approach.

-- **Combine:** Combine solutions to sub-problems into solution to original complex problem.
+- **Combine:** Combine small solutions to sub-problems into larger solution to original complex problem.

-- **Base case:** A condition for terminating recursion or iteration, indicating when complex problem has been simplified enough to be solved without further division.
+- **Base case:** A condition for terminating recursion, indicating when complex problem has been simplified enough to be solved without further division.

 (Cormen 2022:76)